-Scheduling in-person meetings with your members of Congress can be challenging, but research shows that nothing proves more impactful.
-The guidance below should help you successfully schedule your meeting, communicate effectively and follow up afterward.
+Scheduling in person meetings with your Members of Congress can be challenging, but research shows that nothing proves more impactful.
+The guidance below should help you to successfully schedule your meeting, communicate effectively, and follow up afterward.

-Step 1: PLAN AHEAD
+STEP ONE: PLAN AHEAD

-- Join your member of Congress' mailing list.
-This way you can find out what issues they focus on and when they will be back in your home state so that you can set up a meeting. - Familiarize yourself with your member's jurisdiction, voting record, ideology and why he or she may be likely to agree or disagree with your point of view. - Call the member's district or Washington, DC, office 4 to 6 weeks before the desired meeting date.
-Have multiple dates and times available. - Contact your local district office staff, who may be more available for meetings than their counterparts in DC, and may be able to meet for longer periods.
+- Join your Member of Congress (MOC)'s mailing list.
+This way you can find out what issues they focus on and when they will be back in your home state so that you can set up a meeting. - Familiarize yourself with your MOC's jurisdiction, voting record, ideology and why they may be likely to agree or disagree with your point of view. - Call the Member's district or DC office 4-6 weeks before the desired meeting date.
+Have multiple dates and times available. - Contact your local district office, whose staff may be more available for meetings than their counterparts in DC, and may be able to meet for longer periods.
 The DC office can often provide names of the best district staffers to contact about meetings.
-Staff members to meet with may include the district director, field representative or regional director.
+Titles of staffers to meet with may include: District Director, Field Representative, or Regional Director. - Contact your Catholic Relief Services Diocesan Director, the Diocesan Social Action Director or your state's Catholic Conference to find out about advocacy trainings they offer and/or whether they organize visits to Members of Congress: this will help you network with people who may have established relationships with MOCs, or allow you to join a group visit to an MOC's office.